 Tripoli Road gets it name from the Livermore Tripoli Company (see Historic Note below), a mining company formed around 1911 to mine Diamatomaceous earth from East Pond.
 The road is usually open seasonally to vehicular traffic from May to November 1.
 Because this scenic Forest Service Road is also a popular access route to the campgrounds, trails and forest roads that branch off of it at various points, it is very busy, especially during the peak summer and fall seasons.

 Begin your mountain bike ride at the entrance to the Livermore parking area in Waterville Valley.
 Pass the green Forest Service gate and ride across the Mad River via the bridge.
 Make a right turn onto Tripoli Road.
 The Tripoli Road climbs moderately on a paved surface for 4.3 miles to Thornton Gap (1,519 feet elevation ) and the junction with the East Ponds Trail, before descending on dirt for the rest of the way to the Russell Pond Campground access at 7.7 miles.
-Turn around here for the return trip if you are doing an out-and-back ride or continue past the entrance to the Russell Pond National Forest Recreation Area and head downhill on pavement towards I-95 to where you parked the second vehicle if you’ve opted for a one way shutlle ride.
+Turn around here for the return trip if you are doing an out-and-back ride or continue past the entrance to the Russell Pond National Forest Recreation Area and head downhill on pavement towards I-95 to where you parked the second vehicle if you’ve opted for a one-way bike ride with the return trip via a shuttle back to where you started.

 Tripoli Road / East Ponds Loop - Ride Option 2 and 3